MatthewMWR/TracePeek/README.md

 TracePeek is a thin wrapper around Vance Morrison's wonderful TraceEvent library.
 The TraceEvent library provides broad coverage of diverse ETW scenarios, while TracePeek optimizes for a specific use case (interactivity & PowerShell friendliness).

 ### Levels and Keywords
 For providers with a mix of high and low volume events, ETW Levels and Keywords can be an efficient filtering mechanism.
-Like xperf, TracePeek allows for including Levels and Keywords in the input, along with provider names.
+Like xperf, TracePeek allows for including Levels and Keywords in the input along with provider names.
 Example:
 -Providers 'Microsoft-Windows-Winlogon:0xFFFF:0xFFFFFFFFFFFFFFFF' is equivalent to -Providers 'Microsoft-Windows-Winlogon'

 ### Valid identifiers for providers
-TracePeek doesn't do anything special to parse provider identifiers specified by the caller.
-The caller is subject to normal ETW behavior about provider names, for example:
+TracePeek doesn't do anything special here, so the caller is subject to normal ETW behavior about provider names, for example:
 - Specifying the provider by Guid (like -Providers 'DBE9B383-7CF3-4331-91CC-A3CB16A3B538') is the most reliable, but sacrifices readability and puts the burden on the caller to know the Guid
-- Specifying the provider by name (like -Providers 'Microsoft-Windows-Winlogon') is more readable, but works only *if* that name can be resolved to a Guid at run-time.
+- Specifying the provider by name (like -Providers 'Microsoft-Windows-Winlogon') is more readable, but works only if that name can be resolved to a Guid at run-time.
 The two known cases of this are:
   - The provider name is registerd with the OS-- i.e., it can be seen in the output of logman.exe providers
-  - -OR- The original author of the provider used the Tracelogging/EventSource pattern, and did not declare a specific Guid, allowing the Guid to be a function of the name.
+  - -OR- The original author of the provider used the Tracelogging/EventSource pattern, and did not declare a specific Guid, thus allowing the Guid to be a function of the name.
+Unfortunately there is no OS based discovery mechanism in the Tracelogging/EventSource pattern, so the caller would need to learn this fact about the provider out-of-band.

 ### What about the NT kernel provider, kernel flags, etc.?
 Given that kernel events tend to be very high volume, I have never had a scenario where I wanted to use TracePeek with them.
 If there is a cool scenario for using TracePeek with the NT kernel provider we could add support, probably using named groups of kernel flags similar to xpert and PerfView.